caraya/personal-blog/content/blog/deep-dive-origin-trials.md

 : * **The Purpose**: This forces you to write robust feature detection.
 If you assume the API is always available and fail to provide a fallback, your site will break for these excluded users.

 Forced Expiration and "Dark Periods"
 : Trials have strict expiration dates.
-Occasionally, Google introduces a "dark period"—intentionally disabling the trial for a short time shortly before the final launch.
+Occasionally, Google introduces a "dark period", intentionally disabling the trial for a short time shortly before the final launch.
 This confirms that no site has become dangerously dependent on the experimental code before it reaches the stable track.

 ## Implementation and Feature Detection

 Implement the Origin Trial token as early as possible in your application lifecycle.
 Import this initialization file at the very top of your entry point (e.g., main.ts or index.js) to ensure the token is active before your application logic runs.

-TypeScript Implementation
+**TypeScript Implementation**

 ```ts
 /**